Robust preparation of ground state phases under noisy imaginary time evolution: Conclusion

 We conclude by discussing implications of our work for practical simulations of the ITE on noisy quantum devices.
 While in this work we modeled the ITE as a black box, an algorithm implementing the ITE, which is a non-unitary protocol, on a device \cite{qite_chan20,sun2020quantum,QITE_h2,qite_nla,Kamakari2022_qite_open,qite_qft,hejazi2024adiabatic_arxiv,VQITE,Jones2019_vqite,Endo20variational,theory_vqs,AVQITE,smqite,Chen2024_avqite_open,Liu2021_pite,lin2021real,Kosugi2022_PITE,mao2023} requires the introduction of certain nontrivial operations, such as mid-circuit measurements and feedback \cite{mao2023}.
 Still, we generally expect our results to hold for a realistic protocol implementing the ITE as long as at each step the (noiseless) protocol well approximates an ITE step, and the state is moved closer to the target ground state.
 However, not all protocols implement the ITE in that fashion, and it would be interesting to ``open up" the ITE black box and investigate the robustness of phase preparation against noise in various specific ITE quantum algorithms.
-Another potential future direction is to study how the Trotter error affects the preparation of the ground state order, and whether a phenomenon like the Trotter-error-induced phase transition \footnote{for Trotter transitions in the context of quantum dynamics and information spreading, see Ref.~\cite{Heyl2019,Sieberer2019,Vernier2023,suchsland2023krylov_arxiv}} can occur within this model.
+Another potential topic for future studies is to investigate how the Trotter error affects the preparation of the ground state order.
+In addition, an interesting direction to explore within this context is the use of noise tailoring techniques like Pauli twirling~\cite{Li_Benjamin-PRX-2017,Chen2022} and probabilistic error cancellation/reduction~\cite{mari2021extendingqp,vandenbergProbabilisticErrorCancellation2023,McDonough-AutomatedPER-2022}.
+The possible extension of our results to specific implementations of ITE quantum algorithms in concert with such noise tailoring and error mitigation techniques offers the intriguing prospect of a noise-resilient approach to quantum state preparation.